mribica/mribica.github.com/_posts/2012-11-26-fun-with-git-pre-commit.markdown

 ---
 layout: post
-title: "Gitshoot, Fun with git post-commit hook and streamer"
+title: "Gitshoot, Fun with git post-commit hook and webcam"
-draft: true
 ---

 For quite some time now, I have this idea of creating collection of Gitshots.
 Basically, idea is to create git hook that will capture image